Play streets

 What do area activators do?

 The role is very dependent on what you want to do, and what you have the time and energy to do.
-Below are some common things that area activators do with support from Playing Out.
+Below are some common things that area activators do.

 1. Organise a trial play street